tarunluthra123/docs/Extra Questions for Beginners.md

    <br>
    <br>

-2. **Linear Search 2**
+2. **Linear Search 2** <br>
-   Given an array containing duplicate numbers and a target value, find the index of 2nd occurence of the target value **Sample Input**:
+   Given an array containing duplicate numbers and a target value, find the index of 2nd occurence of the target value<br>
+   **Sample Input**:
    <pre>
    6